MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/17-secure-semantic-search.md

 ---
 lab:
     title: 'Lab 17 – Case study: Secure a retail semantic-search workload on Azure SQL'
-    module: Plan and Secure Azure SQL for AI Workloads
+    module: Plan and secure Azure SQL for AI workloads
     description: "You'll work through a retail semantic-search case study to complete the five pre-production tasks a DBA owns for an AI-enabled database.
 By the end, you'll understand how to plan and secure Azure SQL for AI workloads."
     duration: 20  # duration in minutes
     level: 300 # 100 basic concepts, 200 foundations, 300 practical usage, 400 advanced scenarios, 500 expert design